rserling/kxry/README.md

 # KXRY - hourly recording and audio file management

 ## Description
 A set of scripts creates hourly audio files from the broadcast.
-It keeps 1 week of 256kb/s mp3 files, and re-encodes older files to smaller mono mp3 at a separate NAS storage path.
-Provides a web interface for browsing the files.
+One (1) week of 256kb/s mp3 files are kept.
+Older files are re-encoded to smaller mono mp3 at a separate NAS storage path.
+A web interface enables browsing the files.

 ### Scripts
 * **kxry-archive.rb**: the main script which grabs the stream using ffmpeg, writes them to /var/tmp and after each hour moves them from /var/tmp to /home/linda/radio/